 The new testing comes in response to the growing incidence of drug-related crashes.
 For the first time in 2015, the number of drug related crashes exceeded crashes involving alcohol.
 The new tests are currently being tried in Michigan, California, Colorado and Kansas.
 If roadside drug testing proves successful and accurate, it may become more prevalent in Illinois.

 If you have been charged with DUI or a similar offense, contact an experienced attorney immediately.
-An attorney can review your case for its possible defense.
+An attorney can review your case for its best possible defense.
 Testing for impaired driving must comply with certain criteria.
 Perhaps the breathalyzer device was not properly certified or you fall outside the guidelines recommended for field sobriety testing.
 Even if the police followed proper procedure and the evidence against you is overwhelming, an attorney who is respected in the court house may be able to negotiate a more favorable plea agreement than you could on your own.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email firstname.lastname@example.org.